Varenicline: History

 Use of Cytisus plants as a smoking substitute during World War II led to use as a cessation aid in eastern Europe and extraction of cytisine.
 Cytisine analogs led to varenicline at Pfizer.

 Varenicline received a priority review by the US FDA in February 2006, shortening the usual ten-month review period to six months because of its demonstrated effectiveness in clinical trials and perceived lack of safety issues.
 The agency's approval of the drug came in May 2006.
 In September 2006, it was approved for sale in the European Union.

 In September 2021, Pfizer announced a recall of "all lots of its anti-smoking treatment, Chantix [varenicline], due to high levels of cancer-causing agents called nitrosamines in the pills".
 This followed a July 2021 announcement by the FDA that it was "alerting patients and health care professionals to Pfizer's voluntary recall of nine lots of the smoking cessation drug" and further recalls by Pfizer on 19 July and 8 August.
-In June 2021, Pfizer paused distribution of Chantix worldwide; "the distribution halt was out of an abundance of caution, pending further testing", the company said in an email.
+In June 2021, Pfizer paused distribution of Chantix worldwide; according to a media statement, "the distribution halt was out of an abundance of caution, pending further testing".
 According to the Pfizer Inc. 2020 Form 10-K Annual Report, high-revenue products by the company include[d] Chantix/Champix (varenicline) to treat nicotine addiction, which recorded direct product revenues of more than $1 billion in 2019, $919 million in 2020, and $398 million in 2021 (the lower 2021 revenue was due, in part, to the basic product patent expiration for Chantix in the US in November 2020 and in Europe in September 2021, and the aforementioned Pfizer voluntary recall across multiple markets and a global pause in shipments of Chantix.)

 In October 2021, the US FDA approved Oyster Point Pharma to market Tyrvaya as a new route of varenicline administration through nasal spray for the treatment of dry eye disease.